Junior Professional Officer

-JPOs are between aged between 25 and 35 and are recruited as professional staff members at P2 level.
+Most JPOs are between ages 25 and 35, depending on donor country policy, and are recruited as professional staff members at the P2 level.
 While most JPOs are citizens of their donor countries, the Netherlands may also sponsor citizens of other countries under the Developing Countries Scheme (JPO/DC).
 Nearly 69 per cent of JPOs continue in UNHCR as regular staff at the end of their assignment.
 UNHCR manages around 60 JPOs yearly sponsored by 15 Governments.
 Most JPO assignments last from two to three years.

 - Degree equivalent to a Bachelor’s Degree or a Master’s Degree in a field relevant to the functions requested in the job description.

 - At least two to four years of relevant work experience (two years with a Master Degree - or higher - or four years with a Bachelor Degree).

 - Proficiency in English (spoken and written) and working knowledge of a second language of the United Nations is strongly recommended asset (Arabic, Chinese, French, Russian, and Spanish).

 - Keen and demonstrated interest in the United Nations and humanitarian issues, in particular, and ability to live and/or serve in hardship locations.

 Applicants interested in pursuing a JPO experience need to regularly consult the website of the Ministry of Foreign Affairs or a governmental institution of their country here: JPO Programme: Government Authority Contact Details

 For the JPO opportunities listed below, candidates should apply through International Vacancies and either search with the “JPO” keyword or the job ID.